rux616/biraitbec-workbase-improved/README.md

 Common
 ------
-NOTE: The script will automatically attempt to locate and use the original BA2 archive from the Fallout 4 Data folder if it doesn't find it in the `OriginalBa2` folder.
+NOTE: The script will automatically attempt to locate and use original BA2 archives from the Fallout 4 Data folder if it doesn't find them in the `OriginalBa2` folder.

 Currently supports the BA2s from vanilla, [Luxor's Fallout 4 HD Overhaul](https://www.nexusmods.com/fallout4/mods/52423), and [PhyOp's Overhauled Optimized Textures](https://www.nexusmods.com/fallout4/mods/27038?).